Opinion: Losing my chance to compete in the Tokyo Olympics taught me valuable lessons

 Well, you don’t for a little while.
 You grieve for what you lost and what could have been.
 You acknowledge that a part of you will always hurt a little and may never be the same again.
 But then you pick yourself back up.

-You owe it to all the friends and loved ones who came to competitions across the world to cheer you on, you owe it to your supporters who have shouted your name whilst you fought and waited in queues to have a photo with you, you owe it to the all the youngsters following in your footsteps, wanting to be the next Jordan Thomas, and most importantly, you owe it to yourself.
+You owe it to all the friends and loved ones who came to competitions across the world to cheer you on; you owe it to your supporters who have shouted your name whilst you fought and waited in queues to have a photo with you; you owe it to the youngsters following in your footsteps, wanting to be the next Jordan Thomas; and most importantly, you owe it to yourself.

-Now, a few months later and after a lot of reflection, I am ready to give back to the sport which gave me so much.
+A few months later and after a lot of reflection, I am ready to give back to the sport which gave me so much.
 I am launching the Jordan Thomas Karate Academy to bring martial arts into schools and communities.
-With the lessons I have learned from my losses and the skills I have gained in my grief, I will combine teaching the discipline of karate and self-defence with teaching the practice of mindfulness, and helping people to build resilience.
+With the lessons I learned from my losses and the skills I gained in my grief, I will combine teaching the discipline of karate and self-defence with the practice of mindfulness, and helping people to build resilience.

-I pledge to equip the young people I encounter with positive coping strategies that they can take with them and use throughout their adult lives.
-In the UK, 1 in 4 people experience a mental health problem every year, and suicide is still the biggest killer of men under 50.
+I pledge to equip young people with positive coping strategies that they can take with them and use throughout their adult lives.
+In the UK, one in four people experience a mental health issue every year, and suicide is still the biggest killer of men under 50.

 If I can help just one person cope with the inevitable difficulties life throws at us, I will have achieved more than I would’ve done by winning any number of gold medals.